• Tickets &

 Filed Under: Game Recaps

-Game three of the series is scheduled for Thursday at 6:35 p.m. at CaroMont Health Park.
-The game will be streamed live on FLO Baseball and is also available on the Mixlr app.
+Game two of the three-game series is slated for a 6:35 p.m. start on Saturday at Truist Point.
+The game will be streamed live on FLO Baseball and also available on the Mixlr app.
+It will be Margaritaville Night at Truist Point with the Rockers wearing specialty jerseys that will then be auctioned off with the proceeds going to benefit Hospice of the Piedmont.

 Filed Under: Game Recaps